 Unlike regular slot machines, casino skill games feature bonus rounds that require skill to win.
+Importantly, these are not skills every gambler has.
 Also, some of these games don't necessarily require playing the skill-based round; instead, they offer the option of choosing between free spins and an interactive bonus.

 How Slot Machine Skill Games Work?

 Say you are playing a slot with a racing theme; this is how you would go about it:

 - When the bonus room is triggered, you choose the skill-based bonus

 - You race against other cars

 - The size of your payout gets determined by your finish